 - Be aware that personal data you provide the FCA or SFO in connection with this case will be handled in accordance with the General Data Protection Regulation and Data Protection Act 2018, and may be shared between investigating agencies for law enforcement purposes.

 - We do appreciate that there is a support network between fellow investor victims in this case, but please consider the possible dangers of sharing your personal information and experience on public access online platforms.
+Sharing personal details could present opportunities for fraudsters and put you at risk.
 For more information go to – Get Safe Online

 - If you have not already done so, please complete the online questionnaires published on the Financial Services Compensation Scheme (FSCS) and the Smith & Williamson websites.